 45 Ecommerce Statistics You Need to Know in 2019

 Your ecommerce business doesn’t exist in a vacuum—it’s a part of the global ecommerce ecosystem.
-That’s why you need to pay attention to the broader context in order to make the best decisions.
+That’s why you need to pay attention to the broader context in order to make the best decisions—and that means staying on top of the latest ecommerce statistics.

 What do customers expect?
 What are their preferences?
 What is driving their behavior?